matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Combating abuse

 Some ideas for combating abuse came from our discussion and research which are worth sharing.
-These ideas are not part of this MSC, but also do not depend on it.
+These ideas are not a requirement for implementing this MSC, and generally do not depend on it.
+(They could be implemented today with enough effort.)

 It was recommended that clients could expose *why* an event has caused a notification and give users inline tools to combat abuse.
 For example, a client might show a tooltip: